pw31/GGchem/README.md

 Fast thermo-chemical equilibrium code with or without equilibrium condensation down to 100K.

-Please cite
-"Equilibrium chemistry down to 100 K.
+Please cite our A&A paper "Equilibrium chemistry down to 100 K.
  Impact of silicates and phyllosilicates on carbon/oxygen ratio",
 P. Woitke, Ch.
 Helling, G. H. Hunter, J. D. Millard,
-G. E. Turner, M. Worters, J. Blecic, J. W. Stock Astronomy & Astrophysics, accepted 02/12/2017 see GGchemPaper.pdf in this folder
+G. E. Turner, M. Worters, J. Blecic, J. W. Stock, 2018, Astronomy & Astrophysics 614, 1, see GGchemPaper.pdf in this folder.

 ------------------------------------------------------------------------
 We would be interested to hear from you about what kind of applications